 Angkor Wat, Cambodia

-Angkor Wat is part of the Angkor Archaeological Park, which was once the capital of the powerful Khmer Empire in medieval Southeast Asia.
-At its peak, the Khmer Empire controlled a significant portion of present-day Cambodia, Thailand, Laos, and Vietnam, making Angkor Wat its crowning achievement.
+Angkor Wat is situated within the Angkor Archaeological Park, which was once the capital of the mighty Khmer Empire in medieval Southeast Asia.
+When the Khmer Empire reached its peak, it controlled a vast area encompassing present-day Cambodia, Thailand, Laos, and Vietnam, thereby making Angkor Wat the iconic symbol of Khmer civilization.

-Constructed between 1113 and 1150 AD, Angkor Wat was originally designed as a temple dedicated to Vishnu, the Hindu god.
-The name “Angkor Wat” translates to “Temple City,” reflecting its dual role as a religious monument and a royal capital.
-Unlike many other temples in the region, Angkor Wat faces west, a direction traditionally associated with Vishnu in Hinduism.
+When its construction began around 1113-1150 AD, Angkor Wat was originally a temple of Lord Vishnu.
+The word “Angkor Wat” translates to “Temple City,” underscoring the temple’s dual roles as a religious center and a royal capital.
+Angkor Wat faces west, a direction traditionally associated with Vishnu in Hinduism, unlike many other temples in the region.
 This is a unique feature, as most Khmer temples face east.

-During the reign of King Jayavarman VII in the late 12th century, the empire experienced a shift towards Buddhism, and Angkor Wat gradually became a Buddhist temple, a status it still holds today.
+During the reign of King Jayavarman VII in the late 12th century, the empire underwent a shift towards Buddhism, and Angkor Wat gradually evolved into a Buddhist temple, a status it still holds today.

 Architecture and Layout of Angkor Wat